 Choosing a policy

-After finding several policies that suit you, it’s time to compare price by getting quotes.
+After finding several policies that suit you, it’s time to compare prices by getting quotes.
 Remember that your goal is to find the car insurance that’s right for you.
-This might not always be the cheapest.
+This might not always be the cheapest policy.

-- Use an online comparison site to compare quotes from a number of different insurers.
+- Compare quotes from a number of different insurers.
 Use these quotes to establish a ballpark price range for your insurance needs.
 If you receive a quote offering you a suspiciously good price, try to find out why and make sure it’s not missing something important.

 - Always read the fine print in the Product Disclosure Statement (PDS) and understand the terms and conditions.
 Know what is included in and what is excluded from your cover.

 - Compare insurers as well as their policies.
 Research their reputation, their claims record and their level of customer service on their websites and social media platforms.